Batty Langley

-Batty Langley (baptised 14 September 1696 – 3 March 1751) was an English garden designer, and prolific writer who produced a number of engraved designs for "Gothick" structures, summerhouses and garden seats in the years before the mid-18th century.
+Batty Langley (baptised 14 September 1696 – 3 March 1751) was an English garden designer, architect, and prolific writer who produced a number of engraved designs for "Gothick" structures, summerhouses and garden seats in the years before the mid-18th century.

 An eccentric landscape designer, he gave four of his sons the names Hiram, Euclid, Vitruvius and Archimedes.
 He published extensively, and attempted to "improve" Gothic forms by giving them classical proportions.

 Early life

 Langley was baptised in Twickenham, Middlesex, the son of a jobbing gardener Daniel Langley and his wife Elizabeth.
 He bore the name of David Batty, one of his father's patrons.
 He started worked as a gardener, inheriting some of his father's clients in Twickenham, then a village of suburban villas within easy reach of London by a pleasant water journey on the Thames.
 An early client was Thomas Vernon of Twickenham Park.

 He married Anne Smith in February 1719.
 They had four children, but she died in June 1726.
 He had ten further children with his second wife, Catherine.